-MAKE A VIKING TOUR
+TAKE A VIKING TOUR

 The Vikings landed in Ireland in the 800s and we haven't stopped talking about them since.
 Much of the island's Viking history is concentrated in Ireland's Ancient East and the cities and towns of Dublin, Wexford, Waterford, Cork and Limerick.
-Make your way to Waterford city, founded by the Vikings in 914, and take a guided walk with the Epic Tour of the Viking Triangle.
-Or jump on a replica Viking ship in Athlone with Viking Tours Ireland and sail to the monastic site of Clonmacnoise on the River Shannon.
+Make your way to Waterford city, founded by the Vikings in 914, and take a guided walk through the city's history with the Epic Tour of the Viking Triangle.
+Or jump on a replica Viking ship with Viking Tours Ireland and sail to the monastic site of Clonmacnoise on the River Shannon.
 What a way to arrive!